lightninglabs/lightning-dev-site/guides/installation.md

 start both `btcd` and `lnd` in the `simnet` mode.
 Simnet is similar to regtest in that you'll be able to instantly mine blocks as needed to test `lnd` locally.
-In order to start either daemon in the `simnet` mode use `simnet` instead of `testnet`, such as adding the `--bitcoin.simnet` flag instead of the `--bitcoin.testnet` flag.
+In order to start either daemon in the `simnet` mode use `simnet` instead of `testnet`, adding the `--bitcoin.simnet` flag instead of the `--bitcoin.testnet` flag.

 Another relevant command line flag for local testing of new `lnd` developments